MARTIMM/gnome-gtk3/docs/content-docs/tutorial/Drag and Drop/overview.md

 # Drag and Drop

 This tutorial is build up from documents written by _Prof.
 Stewart Weiss_.
 On [his site here](http://www.compsci.hunter.cuny.edu/~sweiss/index.php), you can find many documents about computer science and in particular about [the GTK user interface](http://www.compsci.hunter.cuny.edu/~sweiss/course_materials/csci493.70/csci493.70_lecture_notes.php).
 His explanations are about using Gtk using the C programming language.
 So the documents used here are changed to reflect the raku language and the use of the modules in the provided **Gnome::Gdk3** and **Gnome::Gtk3** packages.
+The last part however is so much different from how to develop in C that I have decided to work out things differently.

 # Overview